namhyung/uftrace/doc/uftrace-report.md

 \--task
 :   Report task summary information rather than function statistics.
+    Customize field in the output with -f option.
+Possible values are: `total`, `self`, `func` and `tid`.
+Multiple fields can be set by using comma.
+    Special field of 'none' can be used (solely) to hide all fields.
+    Default is 'total,self,func,tid'.
+See *TASK FIELDS*.

 \--diff=*DATA*
 :   Report differences between the input trace data and the given DATA.